aepgit/codeshares_starter/src/pages/sustainability/index.md

 ---
-templateKey: 'product-page'
+templateKey: 'sus-page'
 path: /sustainability
 title: Coding Green
 image: /img/jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Great code with a conscience
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,